lue-bird/elm-syntax-to-fsharp/README.md

     let output = Elm.YourModule_yourFunction yourInput
     0
 ```
 where `Elm.YourModule_yourFunction` is the transpiled elm function `Your.Module.yourFunction`.
+(If the value/function contains `number` type variables or extensible records, search for `Elm.YourModule_yourFunction__` to see the different specialized options)

 Here's some special types you can expect:
   - elm `Basics.Int`s will be of type `int64`.